At Least 10 Dead In Brazil Landslides - UrduPoint

 At Least 10 Dead In Brazil Landslides

-Nine people died in the city of Ipatinga, where 80 millimeters (3.1 inches) of rain fell in the space of one hour on Saturday night, the mayor's office said.
+On Saturday night, the city of Ipatinga received around 80 millimetres of rainfall within an hour, leading to landslides across the region.

-Firefighters pulled the body of an eight-year-old boy from the rubble of a house destroyed by a landslide.
+So far, nine fatalities have been reported, including an eight-year-old boy who was found beneath the rubble of a house destroyed by the landslide.
+Rescue teams also recovered another body in the nearby town of Santana do Paraiso.

-Another landslide swept away everything in its path along a street on the side of a hill in the city's Bethania neighborhood.
+Another landslide swept away everything in its path along a street on the side of a hill in the city's Bethania neighbourhood.

-AFP images from the scene showed rubble from the houses poking up from the mud.

 As of Sunday evening, one person from the area remained missing, though four members of the person's family were rescued.